lennon101/lennon101.github.io/content/posts/tuya-zigbee-valve-power-supply-conversion/index.md

 +++

 ## 1.0 Introduction
-This is a short blog post about converting Zigbee irrigation valves (pictured below) powered by batteries to a more reliable and sustainable regulated power supply.
-This upgrade can reduce maintenance efforts, and ensure a continuous power source for your smart irrigation system.
-In this guide, I'll walk you through the process, step by step.
+This is a short blog post containing a step-by-step guide to convert the Tuya Zigbee Valve battery power supply to a DC/Mains power supply.
+This upgrade means you no longer need to worry about batteries draining as the device will have a continuous power source for your smart irrigation system.
+In this guide, I'll walk you through the process, step-by-step.

 [Tuya Zigbee Smart Watering Timer Smart Sprinkler Drip Irrigation System Built-in Water Flow Recorder Water Controller](https://www.aliexpress.com/item/1005005196816776.html?spm=a2g0o.order_list.order_list_main.40.14971802Z6sJ8Y)